SigNoz/signoz.io/docs/instrumentation/python.md

 >
 <TabItem value="self-hosted"> -->

+In the final run command, you can configure environment variables and flags.
+Flags for exporters:
+- HTTP: `otlp_proto_http`
+- gRPC: `otlp_proto_grpc`

+We recommend using the `otlp_proto_http` exporter.

-Finally, to start sending data to SigNoz, use the following command:
+To start sending data to SigNoz, use the following run command:

 ```bash
 OTEL_RESOURCE_ATTRIBUTES=service.name=<service_name> OTEL_EXPORTER_OTLP_ENDPOINT="http://<IP of SigNoz Backend>:4318"  opentelemetry-instrument --traces_exporter otlp_proto_http <your run command>